 [Regulation 16D inserted in Gazette 28 Jan 2011 p.
 245.]

 16E.
-Provision of information by donor — Form 4
+Information about donor to be given before bodily sample taken

 (1) A sampler must not take a bodily sample from a donor unless the donor or, if subregulation (3) applies, a person who, under subregulation (3) can complete an affidavit, has —